iKernels/transformers-lightning/transformers_lightning/datasets/README.md

 ## CompressedDataset

-A `CompressedDataset` reads a `CompressedDictionary` from the disk and then behaves exactly like a `MapDataset` (indexing, length, ...).
+A `CompressedDataset` reads a `CompressedDictionary` from the disk and then behaves exactly like a `TransformersMapDataset` (indexing, length, ...).
 See [here](https://github.com/lucadiliello/compressed-dictionary) for more details.